-The park is best visited as a safari, at least if you want to see wildlife.
+It’s best visited as a safari, at least if you want to see wildlife.
 Most attractions are far apart, a lot of areas cannot be accessed on foot, and you’ll need a guide for most treks.

-You can arrange the safari from Bangkok as a day trip, or you can also get there by public transportation but it’s complicated, and you’ll need to book a safari anyway.
-You cannot enter the park on foot.
-There’s a campground there, and several guesthouses and hotels outside the park boundaries.
+You can arrange the safari from Bangkok as a day trip, or you can also get there by public transportation, but it’s complicated, and you’ll need to book a safari anyway, unless you rent a car.

 Tarutao National Marine Park